“Forgotten Hollywood”- A Happy Hallow’s Eve…

 Manny P. here…Jean_Harlow_in_Riffraff_trailer_cropped

-Before Marilyn Monroe and Betty Grable, their was Jean Harlow —-> Nicknamed The Platinum Blonde, she’s considered one of the greatest actresses who ever lived, despite a career barely lasting a decade.
-MGM often cited that her films were some of the biggest box office draws for any particular year in the early-to-mid 1930s.
-Her premature death in 1937 due to complications from renal failure only added to her legend.
+Before Marilyn Monroe and Betty Grable, their was Jean Harlow -> Nicknamed The Platinum Blonde, she’s considered one of the greatest actresses who ever lived, despite a career barely lasting a decade.
+MGM often cited that her films were the biggest box office draws for any particular year in the early-to-mid 1930s.
+Her premature death in 1937 due to complications from renal failure added to her legend.

 This particular collection has never been available on DVD, and is the perfect holiday gift for any lover of classic cinema.
 Special features: a portfolio of seven MGM studio portraits and newly discovered trailers.